-- "Adding Stateless Stored Procedure Java Service Using Jar Generation" on page 5-5 - Oracle9i JPublisher User's Guide in the Oracle Database Documentation Library
+- "Adding Stateless Stored Procedure Java Service Using Jar Generation" on page 5-4 - Oracle9i JPublisher User's Guide in the Oracle Database Documentation Library

-The WebServicesAssembler configuration file supports the <wsdl-gen> and description WSDL files and client-side proxy files.
+The WebServicesAssembler configuration file supports the <wsdl-gen> and <proxy-gen> tags to allow a Web Service developer to generate Web Service description WSDL files and client-side proxy files.
 You can add these tags to control whether the WSDL file and the client-side proxy are generated.
-You can also specify that the WSDL file be assembled with the Stored Procedure Style Web Service J2EE ear.
+You can also specify that the WSDL file be assembled with the Stored Procedure Style Web Service J2EE .ear.
 A client-side developer can then use the WSDL file that is obtained from the deployed Web Service to build an application that uses the Web Service.